ashvitadekate-glitch/Ashvita-Dekate/README.md

 ## 🛠️ Skills

-Data Analysis: EDA, Data Cleaning, Feature Engineering, KPI Analysis
+Experience in data analysis including EDA, data cleaning, and KPI analysis
-Programming: Python (Pandas, NumPy), SQL (Joins, Aggregations, Subqueries)
+Proficient in Python (Pandas, NumPy) and SQL for data handling  and querying
-Visualization: Power BI, Tableau, Matplotlib, Seaborn
+Skilled in visualization using Power BI, Tableau, Matplotlib, and Seaborn
-Tools: Excel, PostgreSQL, Power Query, Pentaho
+Familiar with tools like Excel, PostgreSQL, Power Query, and Pentaho
-Statistics: Hypothesis Testing, A/B Testing
+Knowledge of hypothesis testing and A/B testing
-Soft Skills: Problem-Solving, Critical Thinking, Communication
+Strong problem-solving, critical thinking, and communication skills
 ---

 ## 🤖 AI in Analytics